 OR If you are not in Commonwealth Honors College and you are a junior or senior who needs to fulfill the IE GenEd requirement, you can choose from the two different classes ANIMLSCI 494GI and ANIMLSCI 494EI.
 You do not need to take both.
 There are no other classes from other departments that will fulfill AnSci/Pre-Vet IE requirement.
 If you are a double major or double degree student, consult with your advisor.

-13. How do I register for Biotechnology Research Experience (’91 C/M courses)?
-Independent research projects are a great opportunity to learn scientific reasoning and techniques and to work closely with a faculty sponsor.
-During your freshman or sophomore years, you should start thinking about what type of research you would like to start doing as a junior since most faculty members will not take students starting independent study projects as seniors.
-You can discuss this with your advisor and look at faculty research interests on the VASCI and UMass websites.
-During the semester before that in which you want to start, email faculty members to ask if they have space available for an undergraduate and to arrange a meeting to discuss how you might fit into their research projects.
-To register for ANIMLSCI 291C, 291M, 391C, 391M, 491C, 491M, obtain a Biotechnology Research Experience Contract form at https://www.vasci.umass.edu/undergraduate/ undergraduate-forms.
-The sponsoring faculty and the student decide the course number that is appropriate, as well as composing a project title and description of project goals and expectations.
-One credit is equivalent to three hours of work per week x 13 weeks per semester so a student signing up for three credits should be working on the independent study nine hours per week (in lab or barn and reading) for the entire semester.
-An abstract or poster/oral presentation detailing the results of the research project is required by Science Day held at the end of the spring semester of the year in which the student is registered for the independent study project.
-The faculty sponsor must email the electronic version of the contract to Mary Schneider via email before the end of add/drop, to be registered.
+15. How do I register for Biotechnology Research Experience (’91 C/M courses)?
+Biotechnology research projects are a great opportunity to learn scientific reasoning and techniques and to work closely with a faculty sponsor.
+During your freshman or sophomore years, you should start thinking about what type of research you would like to start doing as a junior since most faculty members will not take students starting biotechnology research projects as seniors.
+You can discuss this with your academic advisor or faculty mentor and look at faculty research interests on the VASCI and UMass websites.
+During the semester before the semester in which you want to start, email faculty members to ask if they have space available for an undergraduate and to arrange a meeting to discuss how you might fit into their research projects.
+To register for ANIMLSCI 291C, 291M, 391C, 391M, 491C, 491M, students and their faculty sponsor complete a Biotechnology Research Experience Contract form, Together they decide the course number and level that is appropriate, as well as create a project title, description of project goals and expectations.
+One credit is equivalent to three hours of work per week x 13 weeks per semester so a student signing up for three credits should be working on the Biotech research project nine hours per week (in lab or barn and reading) for the entire semester.
+An abstract or poster/oral presentation detailing the results of the research project is required for Science Day in May of the year in which the student is registered for the biotech research project.
+The faculty sponsor must email the completed electronic version of the contract to @email

 The Veterinary and Animal Sciences Department strongly encourages students to participate in internships to achieve the diverse veterinary medical related experience required for a competitive veterinary medical school or graduate school application and to explore career options.
 The 298, 398, and 498 practicum courses are a mechanism for students to earn credit for these internship experiences.
 Each course is graded pass/fail and can be taken for 1-18 credits; the total amount of internship credits applied toward the 120 credits required for graduation is limited to 18 credits.
 The department maintains a list of local and state-wide veterinary clinics, biotech companies, farms, zoos, animal shelters, animal trainers and behaviorists, and wildlife centers where Animal Science and Pre-Veterinary Science students have interned in the past.
 The College of Natural Sciences maintains a database of completed internships so you can see where other students have already interned.
 Students interested in working in a Massachusetts life sciences company may pursue the Life Sciences Internship Challenge from the end of their sophomore year to one year after their graduation with a B.S. or M.S. degree.
 The Life Sciences Internship Challenge is a workforce development program focused on enhancing the talent pipeline for life sciences companies in Massachusetts and offers part-time or full-time paid internships all year long.